unic/sitecore-module-flex/README.md

 Install the database in the `data` directory and add the connection string in the `ConnectionStrings.config`:

 	<add name="Flex" connectionString="Data Source=localhost;Initial Catalog=flex_data;Integrated Security=True" providerName="System.Data.SqlClient" />

+### Items
+Please manually copy the serialized items in the `serialization` folder and sync the database.
+This has do be done after each update of Flex.